 To truly understand what a dry socket is, you need to understand what the wisdom teeth extraction process is like.
 When your wisdom teeth are extracted, there is a hole left in your gums.
 This hole exposes your jawbone.
 But, you needn’t worry.
 Your body’s natural response to wisdom teeth extraction is to immediately build up a blood clot to cover up the exposed jawbone tissue.

-While your body knows exactly what to do after you have a wisdom teeth extraction in our Glendale office, the blood clot that forms over your exposed jawbone tissue is very fragile.
+While your body knows exactly what to do after you have a wisdom teeth extraction in our Pasadena office, the blood clot that forms over your exposed jawbone tissue is very fragile.
 Certain activities can easily dislodge the blood clot, causing what’s known as a dry socket.
 If this blood clot is dislodged after a wisdom teeth extraction, it won’t reform and your body will lose its ability to heal from your oral surgery on its own.
-You will need intervention from the doctors in our Glendale office.
+You will need intervention from the doctors in our Pasadena office.

 How Are Dry Sockets Caused?